 This program is intended to gather student leaders from across campus and give them the opportunity to work together toward a common project or goal related to leadership.
 They work with a staff mentor, set up a work session schedule, attend a retreat, and complete their project or goal along with a reflection of the process.
 Some past circles have taken on projects like:

 - A Make-a-Wish benefit concert

 - A documentary film related to fashion and the environment

 Alternative Spring Break

 We all look forward to Spring Break every year, whether we are taking a relaxing trip, catching up on work or class, or just chilling out at home with family.
-Blugolds have yet another option to consider, and for some it has proven to be life-changing.
-The AIL office currently offers a yearly trip to Indianapolis called “From Servant Leadership to Social Justice,” a trip that examines poverty, homelessness and socioeconomics.
-Students who have attended this trip say year after year that the bonding among students and the eye-opening exposure to these facets of society was a very rewarding experience.
+Blugolds have yet another option to consider, and for some, it has proven to be life-changing.
+The AIL office currently offers a yearly immersion program to Indianapolis called “From Servant Leadership to Social Justice,” an experience that examines poverty, homelessness and socioeconomics.
+Students who have gone on this immersion program say year after year that the bonding among students and the eye-opening exposure to these facets of society was a very rewarding experience.

 U Lead Leadership Conference

 This annual spring event is a student leadership conference organized and presented entirely by students.
 It is offered as a supplement to the fall We Lead conference, and is open to all interested students.